 - I follow My GF Guide on Instagram and her recipes are scrumptious and creative.
 You can find them all here.

 Now in the Legal Nomads Shop: a section for celiacs.
-A percentage of proceeds from the Bull-Woven Tote will go to the Beyond Celiac Foundation.
+A percentage of proceeds from this tote will go to the Beyond Celiac Foundation.
 Donations are made on a rolling basis.
 The celiac section consists of tote bags and t-shirts with the slogan, “I’m not being trendy, I have the disease”.

 Thank you for reading and safe eating!